 This animated classic from 1961 features a cast of human characters that aligns with traditional portrayals, without any visible racial diversity or intentional re-casting of roles.
 The narrative itself does not engage with or critique traditional identities, focusing instead on a straightforward adventure plot.

-One Hundred and One Dalmatians does not include any identifiable LGBTQ+ characters or themes.
-The story focuses exclusively on the adventures of dogs and their human owners, with no elements pertaining to LGBTQ+ identities or experiences present in the film.
+One Hundred and One Dalmatians does not feature any identifiable LGBTQ+ characters or themes.
+The narrative centers on traditional family structures and the adventure of rescuing puppies, with no elements related to queer identity or experiences present in the story.

 The film features no human female characters engaging in direct physical combat with male opponents.
 While female dogs participate in the escape and evasion, their actions are animalistic and do not involve skill, strength, or martial arts in close-quarters combat against human males.